-Raquel Salas Rivera is the 2018-19 Poet Laureate of Philadelphia.
-Their work has appeared in journals such as the Revista del Instituto de Cultura Puertorriqueña, Apogee, BOAAT, Círculo de Poesía, Cosmonauts Ave, Waxwing, Dreginald, and the Boston Review.
-They are the author of Caneca de anhelos turbios (Editora Educación Emergente), oropel/tinsel (Lark Books), and tierra intermitente (Ediciones Alayubia).
-Their book lo terciario/the tertiary is forthcoming in 2018 from Timeless, Infinite Light.
+Raquel Salas Rivera is the 2018-19 Poet Laureate of Philadelphia and a 2018 CantoMundo Fellow.
+Their work has appeared in journals such as the Revista del Instituto de Cultura Puertorriqueña, Apogee, and the Boston Review.
+They are the author of Caneca de anhelos turbios (Editora Educación Emergente), oropel/tinsel (Lark Books), tierra intermitente (Ediciones Alayubia), and lo terciario/the tertiary (Timeless, Infinite Light).
 Currently, they are Co-editor of The Wanderer, and Co-editor of Puerto Rico en mi corazón, a collection of bilingual broadsides of contemporary Puerto Rican poets.

 Ashley Davis is a California native, New York educated, Boston bred, Philly based black bi-racial, queer, femme, poet, educator who writes and collaborates on projects about the intersectionality of those identities, the history of trauma within those communities, and the importance/necessity of healing within those communities.
 Her work is always personal and performed with the intention to connect to those around her in order to build community and continue healing.
 Ashley was a part of the VONA 2017 cohort facilitated by Patricia Smith, was a part of the 2016 Finalist team “House Slam” at the National Poetry Slam, and was a finalist for the 2016 National Underground Individual Poetry Competition.
 She currently lives with her grandmother and great-grandmother in North Philly, connecting to her spirit guides, learning her craft, and protecting her energy.